 Collagen is a naturally occurring protein that depletes with time.
 Fine lines and wrinkles can be caused by a lack of collagen.

-Vitamin C is well known for promoting collagen formation during the collagen synthesis process trusted Source.
+Vitamin C is well known for promoting collagen formation during the collagen synthesis process.
 Collagen production is not possible to have without vitamin C.

-This is due to the fact that vitamin C serum benefits is a necessary cofactor for two enzymes involved in collagen synthesis:
+This is because vitamin C serum benefits is a necessary cofactor for two enzymes involved in collagen synthesis:

 Skin elasticity and firmness are connected to collagen.
 If your collagen levels start to drop, your skin may sag.

-This is true for drooping caused by natural aging, oxidative stress damage, or excessive weight reduction.
+This is true for drooping caused by natural ageing, oxidative stress damage, or excessive weight reduction.
 Applying a vitamin C serum may enhance collagen formation, resulting in an overall tightening effect.

 This means it can help tighten up and tone your skin, reducing the appearance of sagging skin.